1MR-Joe/college_system/README.md

 - the student dashboard will be a template(e.x. a header and a sidebar) the mid-section content depends on the route
 -

+## assumptions
+- until an admin can register professor and student, the register feature will be public
+- will use auto-incremented semester_course_code until custom code becomes useful

 ## interfaces ??
 - login form